Wales: Music and festivals

-Drama and dance
+Drama

 The earliest surviving Welsh plays are two medieval miracle plays, Y Tri Brenin o Gwlen ("The three Kings from Cologne") and Y Dioddefaint a'r Atgyfodiad ("The Passion and the Resurrection").
 A recognised Welsh tradition of theatre emerged during the 18th century, in the form of an interlude, a metrical play performed at fairs and markets.
 Drama in the early 20th century thrived, but the country established neither a Welsh National Theatre nor a national ballet company.
-After the Second World War the substantial number of amateur companies that had existed before the outbreak of hostilities reduced by two-thirds.
+After the Second World War, the substantial number of amateur theatre companies reduced by two-thirds.
 Competition from television in the mid-20th century led to greater professionalism in the theatre.
-Plays by Emlyn Williams and Alun Owen and others were staged, while Welsh actors, including Richard Burton and Stanley Baker, were establishing themselves as artistic talents.
-Anthony Hopkins is an alumnus of the Royal Welsh College of Music & Drama, and other notable Welsh actors include Michael Sheen and Catherine Zeta-Jones.
-Wales has also produced well known comedians including Rob Brydon, Tommy Cooper, Terry Jones, and Harry Secombe.
+Plays by Emlyn Williams and Alun Owen and others were staged, while Welsh actors, including Richard Burton and Anthony Hopkins, were establishing international reputations.
+Wales has also produced some well-known comedians.

+Dance

 Traditional dances include Welsh folk dancing and clog dancing.
 The first mention of dancing in Wales is in a 12th-century account by Giraldus Cambrensis, but by the 19th century traditional dance had all but died out due to religious opposition.
 In the 20th century a revival was led by Lois Blake (1890–1974).
 Clog dancing was preserved and developed by Hywel Wood (1882–1967) and others who perpetuated the art on local and national stages.
-The Welsh Folk Dance Society was founded in 1949; it supports a network of national amateur dance teams and publishes support material.
-Contemporary dance grew out of Cardiff in the 1970s; one of the earliest companies, Moving Being, came from London to Cardiff in 1973.
-Diversions was formed in 1983, eventually becoming the National Dance Company Wales, now the resident company at the Wales Millennium Centre.
+The Welsh Folk Dance Society was founded in 1949.
+Contemporary dance grew out of Cardiff in the 1970s.
+The National Dance Company Wales, formed in 1983, is now resident at the Wales Millennium Centre.

-Holidays

-Wales has some unique celebratory days.
-An early festivity was Mabsant when local parishes would celebrate the patron saint of their local church.
-Wales's national day is Saint David's Day, marked on 1 March, believed to be the date of David's death in the year 589.
-Dydd Santes Dwynwen (St Dwynwen's Day) commemorates the local patron saint of friendship and love.
-It is celebrated on 25 January in a similar way to St Valentine's Day.
-Calan Gaeaf (in Celtic tradition, the first day of winter), associated with the supernatural and the dead, is observed on 1 November (All Saints Day).
-It has largely been replaced by Hallowe'en.
-Other festivities include Calan Mai (May Day), celebrating the beginning of summer; Calan Awst (Lammas Day); and Gŵyl Fair y Canhwyllau (Candlemas Day).